Two Shows in One Night: Baseball and Fights

-Inspired by the recent bench-clearing brawl in the MLB, here is a look back at one of the worst CPBL bench-clearing brawl incident, from game one of the 1999 Taiwan Series between the Wei-Chuan Dragons and the Chinatrust Whales (Koos Group Whales).
+Inspired by the recent bench-clearing brawl in the MLB, here is a look back at one of the worst CPBL bench-clearing brawl incidents, from Game One of the 1999 Taiwan Series between the Wei-Chuan Dragons and the Koos Group Whales (Chinatrust Whales).

-There were so much bad blood, two full scale bench brawls broke out from that particular game.
-Several players were suspended and fined over this incident.
+In this matchup, there was so much bad blood, that two full-scale bench-clearing brawls broke out during the game.
+Several players were even suspended and fined over this incident.

-Come to think of it, this is the only case of a full scale brawl in 29 years of CPBL history.
-Bench-clearing brawl hardly ever happen, because Taiwan is a small country and all the players are all friends with each others off the field.
+In fact, this is the only case of a full-scale brawl in 29 years of CPBL history.
+Bench-clearing brawls hardly ever happen, because Taiwan is a small country and all the players are all friends with each other off the field.

-Generally speaking, push and shoves are as bad as it gets when the benches were cleared in the CPBL.
-But every now and then, the situation will get escalated.
+Generally speaking, pushes and shoves are as bad as it gets when the benches clear in the CPBL.
+But every now and then, the situation will escalate.

 Bench Brawl Round One – Fifth Inning

-The whole incident started with a home plate collision in the bottom of the fifth inning, when Dragons’ Bernardo Tatis ran over the Whales’ catcher 王光浩 (Wang Kuang-Hao) while trying to score on a shallow hit to the center field.
+The whole incident started with a home plate collision in the bottom of the fifth inning when Dragons’ Bernardo Tatis ran over the Whales’ catcher 王光浩 (Wang Kuang-Hao) while trying to score on a shallow hit to the centre field.

-The instigators Bernardo Tatis, 王光浩 (Wang Kuang-Hao) and 黃自強 (Huang Tzu-Chiang) who rushed with a baseball bat were ejected immediately after the brawl.
+Both benches were cleared for the first time of the night as players from both teams rushed to aid their teammates on the field.
+The instigators Bernardo Tatis, 王光浩 (Wang Kuang-Hao) and 黃自強 (Huang Tzu-Chiang), who joined the fight with a baseball bat, were ejected immediately after the brawl.

 *Note: You can see Huang attacked the Whales’ players with a bat around 4:56 mark.